erSubhashThapa/100daysofcode/r2-log.md

   [Async, Callback & Promise](https://medium.com/front-end-weekly/ajax-async-callback-promise-e98f8074ebd7)

-  It also talked about CORS abd JSONP which I'm still new to.
+  It also talked about CORS and JSONP which I'm still new to.

   ## Async Call Values